Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Materials and Methods

 In segmentation problems, deep supervised learning aims at learning a conditional probability distribution $P(Y/X)$ where $X$ refers to an input image and $Y$ to a targeted output label map.
 This approach enables to learn features directly from data.
 This is particularly suitable for this kind of problem because the CVS has a complex shape and a wide range of pixel intensities, making it hard to define handcrafted features properly.
-In particular, fully convolutional networks \cite{long2015fully} are interesting CNNs architectures because they permit the full segmentation of an image in one inference.
-A pixel-wise classification of millions of voxels is then possible in a few seconds only.
-Among them, V-net and U-net (Fig.\ref{fig:networks}.a and Fig.\ref{fig:networks}.b) are respectively 3D and 2D efficient architectures to solve these kinds of problems in the field of medical imaging.\\

-These networks aim at learning abstract representations of $X$ that can be used by a final classification layer to achieve a segmentation.
+CNNs aim at learning abstract representations of $X$ that can be used by a final classification layer.
 For this purpose, convolution operations are used to permit learning small features regardless of their absolute locations in an image.
 This enables the networks to figure out what the CVS boarders look like as well as its inside aspects.
-Batch Normalization (BN) was included \cite{ioffe2015batch} in the original U-net and V-net architectures because it has been reported to improve network parameters optimization by making the optimization landscape smoother \cite{santurkar2018does}.
-The Softmax function was applied just after the classification layer.
-Its output is $\hat{Y}$: the pixel-wise probabilities to belong to the background or the CVS.
-The estimated segmentation maps $\hat{\hat{Y}}$ were eventually obtained by assigning the label with the highest probability to each voxel.\\
+This work aims at studying two points: the benefit of using FCNs (\cite{long2015fully}) compared to CNNs with a fully connected classification layer and, among FCNs, if it was more suitable to use a 2D or 3D architecture.\\